The IJNM Vision

 • Visits local and regional churches

-• Spreads the Gospel beyond IJNM's walls
+• Goes out two by two, spreading the Gospel beyond IJNM’s walls

 • Assisted by Ministry men and women